ADA-Projects/RAG-Traslation-Prompts/README.md

 Here are some similar translation examples:
 - "Good evening!" → "Buonasera!"
 - "Good morning!" → "Buongiorno!"
-- "Hello, how are you?" → "Ciao, come stai?"
 - "See you tomorrow." → "Ci vediamo domani."
+- "See you later." → "Ci vediamo dopo."

 Now translate: "Good evening!"